What you will learn from reading this article:

 Financial planning tip #2: Build a money machine

 If you harness the power of compounding – making your money work even when you’re not on the clock – you’ll see incredible returns over the long term and make your personal financial planning much more effective.
 It can be hard to visualize the results, but with your number in mind, you’re ready to realistically think big.

 Financial planning tip #3: Follow the Core 4

 These fundamental principles of personal financial planning help you make the most of your savings, no matter their size or your stage in life.

-- Protect the principal as much as possible
+1. Protect the principal interest as much as possible

+Much of the Core 4 strategy for building a financial plan depends on diversification.
 Think of your investments as going into three buckets – we also call this asset allocation.
-By mixing up your types of assets and where those assets live you’ll decrease your risk and increase your eventual returns.
-Turns out the saying “don’t put all your eggs in one basket” actually is good financial planning advice for a solid financial future.
+By mixing up your types of assets and where those assets live, you’ll decrease your risk and increase your eventual returns.
+Turns out the saying “don’t put all your eggs in one basket” actually is good advice for a solid financial future.

 Looking for a more detailed breakdown of the Core 4?
 If you haven’t already, go learn more about the Core 4 and how it can work for you.